ccpaco/ccpaco/README.md

-I like figuring out how things work and sketching out how and application will look and feel.
-My favorite thing about coding is how it helps me combine creativity with logical problem solving.
+I love understanding how things work and sketching out app ideas and user flows.
+My favorite thing about coding is how it combines creativity, logical problem solving, and creates tools that make life easier!

 Forever reading books, grilling Steaks and playing guitar.